JuliaLang/julia/doc/stdlib/strings.rst

    Create a string from any value using the ``showall`` function.

-.. function:: String(p::Ptr{UInt8}, [length::Integer])

-   ..
-Docstring generated from Julia source

-   Create a string from the address of a C (0-terminated) string encoded as UTF-8.
-A copy is made so the pointer can be safely freed.
-If ``length`` is specified, the string does not have to be 0-terminated.

 .. function:: String(s::AbstractString)

    ..
 Docstring generated from Julia source

    Convert a string to a contiguous byte array representation encoded as UTF-8 bytes.
 This representation is often appropriate for passing strings to C.

+.. function:: unsafe_string(p::Ptr{UInt8}, [length::Integer])

+   ..
+Docstring generated from Julia source

+   Copy a string from the address of a C-style (NUL-terminated) string encoded as UTF-8.
+(The pointer can be safely freed afterwards.)
+If ``length`` is specified (the length of the data in bytes), the string does not have to be NUL-terminated.

+   This function is labelled "unsafe" because it will crash if ``p`` is not a valid memory address to data of the requested length.

+   See also :func:`unsafe_string_wrapper`\ , which takes a pointer and wraps a string object around it without making a copy.

+.. function:: unsafe_string_wrapper(p::Ptr{UInt8}, [length,] own=false)

+   ..
+Docstring generated from Julia source

+   Wrap a pointer ``p`` to an array of bytes in a ``String`` object, interpreting the bytes as UTF-8 encoded characters *without making a copy*.
+The optional ``length`` argument indicates the length in bytes of the pointer's data; if it is omitted, the data is assumed to be NUL-terminated.
+The ``own`` argument optionally specifies whether Julia should take ownership of the memory, calling ``free`` on the pointer when the array is no longer referenced.

+   This function is labelled "unsafe" because it will crash if ``p`` is not a valid memory address to data of the requested length.

+   See also :func:`unsafe_string`\ , which takes a pointer and makes a copy of the data, and :func:`unsafe_array_wrapper`\ .

 .. function:: ascii(s::AbstractString)